ceo1st/HunyuanOCR/benchmarks/CHAOS-Bench/README.md

 **character-level corruptions** into selected words (e.g. `participant` → `qarticipant`, `about` → `abcut`).
 These corrupted words are visually present but linguistically implausible.
-A model that genuinely perceives the pixels should report the corrupted string; a model that leans on its language prior will silently "auto-correct" it back to the plausible word — exposing a perception–cognition gap and a form of OCR hallucination.
+A model that genuinely perceives the pixels should report the corrupted string; a model that leans on its language prior will silently "auto-correct" it back to the plausible word, exposing a perception–cognition gap.

 ## 📊 Statistics